TFHRCFASTNDElab/CHARISMA/ground-penetrating-radar/Case_study.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The limitation to our work lies in the F-K migration.
 It requires the dielectric to be constant for all media, which is hard to assume.
 Notably, the approximate dielectric value used in F-K migration is from the GPR configuration settings, which are defined by the user.
 This means if the actual data collector sets the value as default, the migration results can be significantly distorted or underestimated.
 We are currently working on how to automate to determine the estimated dielectric based only on the migration results.

 ## Chapter 5.
 References
-[1]	D. Merkle, C. Frey, and A. Reiterer, “Fusion of ground penetrating radar and laser scanning for infrastructure mapping,” J. Appl.
-Geod., vol. 15, no. 1, pp. 31–45, 2021.
+Cook, Samantha N et al. 2022.
+“Automated Ground-Penetrating-Radar Post-Processing Software in R Programming.”

-[2]	S. Lin, D. Meng, H. Choi, S. Shams, and H. Azari, “Laboratory assessment of nine methods for nondestructive evaluation of concrete bridge decks with overlays,” Constr.
-Build.
-Mater., vol. 188, pp. 966–982, 2018, doi: 10.1016/j.conbuildmat.2018.08.127.
+Huber, Emanuel, and Guillaume Hans.
+2018.
+“RGPR—An Open-Source Package to Process and Visualize GPR Data.”
+In 2018 17th International Conference on Ground Penetrating Radar (GPR), IEEE, 1–4.

-[3]	H. M. Jol, Ground penetrating radar theory and applications. elsevier, 2008.
+GSSI (Geophysical Survey Systems.
+Inc. 2017.
+“RADAN 7 Manual.”

-[4]	G. (Geophysical S. S. Inc.), “RADAN 7 manual.”
-GSSI Nashua, NH, 2017.
+Jol, Harry M. 2008.
+Ground Penetrating Radar Theory and Applications. elsevier.

-[5]	S. N. Cook, M. J. Torres, N. J. Lamie, L. J. Perren, S. M. Slone, and B. J. Jones, “Automated ground-penetrating-radar post-processing software in R programming,” 2022.
+Lin, Shibin et al. 2018.
+“Laboratory Assessment of Nine Methods for Nondestructive Evaluation of Concrete Bridge Decks with Overlays.”
+Construction and Building Materials 188: 966–82.

-[6]	R. Yelf, “Where is true time zero?,” Proc.
-Tenth Int.
-Conf.
-Gr.
-Penetrating Radar, GPR 2004, vol. 1, no. February 2004, pp. 279–282, 2004, doi: 10.1109/ICGPR.2004.179979.
+Merkle, Dominik, Carsten Frey, and Alexander Reiterer.
+2021.
+“Fusion of Ground Penetrating Radar and Laser Scanning for Infrastructure Mapping.”
+Journal of Applied Geodesy 15(1): 31–45.

-[7]	B. Poluha, J. L. Porsani, E. R. Almeida, V. R. N. dos Santos, and S. J. Allen, “Depth Estimates of Buried Utility Systems Using the GPR Method: Studies at the IAG/USP Geophysics Test Site,” Int.
-J. Geosci., vol. 08, no. 05, pp. 726–742, 2017, doi: 10.4236/ijg.2017.85040.
+Nesbitt, Ian et al. 2022.
+“Readgssi: An Open-Source Tool to Read and Plot GSSI Ground-Penetrating Radar Data.” https://doi.org/10.5281/zenodo.5932420.

-[8]	R. H. Stolt, “Migration By Fourier Transform.,” Geophysics, vol. 43, no. 1, pp. 23–48, 1978, doi: 10.1190/1.1440826.
+Özdemir, Caner, Şevket Demirci, Enes Yiǧit, and Betül Yilmaz.
+2014.
+“A Review on Migration Methods in B-Scan Ground Penetrating Radar Imaging.”
+Mathematical Problems in Engineering 2014.

-[9]	X. Xu, E. L. Miller, and C. M. Rappaport, “Minimum entropy regularization in frequency-wavenumber migration to localize subsurface objects,” IEEE Trans.
-Geosci.
-Remote Sens., vol. 41, no. 8, pp. 1804–1812, 2003, doi: 10.1109/TGRS.2003.813497.
+Poluha, Bruno et al. 2017.
+“Depth Estimates of Buried Utility Systems Using the GPR Method: Studies at the IAG/USP Geophysics Test Site.”
+International Journal of Geosciences 08(05): 726–42.

-[10]	C. Özdemir, Ş. Demirci, E. Yiǧit, and B. Yilmaz, “A review on migration methods in b-scan ground penetrating radar imaging,” Math.
-Probl.
-Eng., vol. 2014, 2014, doi: 10.1155/2014/280738.
+Stolt, R. H. 1978.
+“Migration By Fourier Transform.”
+Geophysics 43(1): 23–48.

-[11]	E. Huber and G. Hans, “RGPR—An open-source package to process and visualize GPR data,” in 2018 17th International Conference on Ground Penetrating Radar (GPR), IEEE, 2018, pp. 1–4.
+Xu, Xiaoyin, Eric L. Miller, and Carey M. Rappaport.
+2003.
+“Minimum Entropy Regularization in Frequency-Wavenumber Migration to Localize Subsurface Objects.”
+IEEE Transactions on Geoscience and Remote Sensing 41(8): 1804–12.

-[12]	I. Nesbitt, F.-X. Simon, F. Hoffmann, T. Paulin, and teshaw, “readgssi: an open-source tool to read and plot GSSI ground-penetrating radar data.”
-Zenodo, Jan.
-2022. doi: 10.5281/zenodo.5932420.
+Yelf, Richard.
+2004.
+“Where Is True Time Zero?”
+Proceedings of the Tenth International Conference Ground Penetrating Radar, GPR 2004 1(February 2004): 279–82.